Proyag/ParaDocs/README.md

 ### Output data
 The final output files can be found in `data/contexts_per_line/SRC-TRG.{SRC,TRG}.context512.per_line.gz`.
 These are gzipped TSV files where the columns are `line_number`, `URL`, `sentence`, `context`.
 You can use the line numbers to match these with the lines from the original ParaCrawl TMX/TSV file.
 The `context` field has up to 1000 contexts (the same line may have come from many different sources) separated by `|||` as a delimiter by default.
 Line breaks in the original context have been replaced by a special `<docline>` token.

+## Released data
+Datasets for 5 language pairs have already been released at https://huggingface.co/datasets/Proyag/paracrawl_context.